arnab01/Loan_Repay_Predictor/README.md

 # Loan_Repay_Predictor
-A model to predict if a loan applicant is likely to pay back the loan in time or not.
-This model is trained based on the data of 'LendingClub'.
+ML model trained based on the data of 'LendingClub' to predict loan eligibility based on repaying abilities of the applicant.